Skip to content

 Nationwide Reach, Local Support

 File Abuse Lawsuit works with a network of local, trauma-informed attorneys across the United States.
-Wherever you live, we can work with counsel who understands your state’s laws and will stand beside you in court, if needed.
+Wherever you live, we can work with counsel who understands your state’s laws and will stand beside you in court, if needed, including in cases that move through federal court as consolidated proceedings.

 No Upfront Costs